christytan/OCI-GoldenGate/DataPump.md

 Now that we have the credentials token, lets setup the target database to read from object store and import data.

-- Log into your dedicated autonomous database as admin using either SQL*Developer or SQL*Plus client
+- Log into your dedicated autonomous database as admin using either SQL Developer or SQLCL client.

 Note: There are two ways to do this -